mulesoft-labs/raml-for-jax-rs/README.md

 or its roundtrip, generate the RAML API definition based on an existing JAVA + JAX-RS application (Documentation).

 ## Project Modules
 There are two projects: [JAXRS to RAML](/jaxrs-to-raml/README.md) and [RAML to JAXRS](/raml-to-jaxrs/README.md).

 ## Maven artifacts
-Maven artifacts are NOT currently available at:
+Maven artifacts are NOT yet available at:
  - https://repository-master.mulesoft.org/releases/ - release repository
  - https://repository-master.mulesoft.org/snapshots/ - snaphots repository

 We are still working on things.

-#Design principles
+# Design principles

 ## RAML Generation (from JAX-RS)
 All distributions (Eclipse plugin, Maven Plugin, and Javac Plugin) works in the following way.